petersilva/drobo-utils/README.txt

    it should start up with the latest firmware available for your drobo.

-   The drobom commands, like DRI's dashboard, will only permit you to get the latest and greatest firmware and upgrade.  if you don't mind using python, you can also load arbitrary firmware files like so:
+   The drobom commands, like DRI's dashboard, will normally get the latest and greatest firmware and upgrade.
+If you have the need, you can load arbitrary firmware from the CLI with fwload command.

-   #!/usr/bin/python
-   import Drobo
-   l=Drobo.Drobo("/dev/sdf")
-   if l.PickFirmware("/home/peter/.drobo-utils/v1.10.tdf"):
-      l.writeFirmware()
-   else:
-      print 'failed to validate firmware'

 Caveats: